 Recent studies show that patients who participate in a structured heart failure program have fewer complications and hospitalizations than those patients who don't participate in a program.
 Learning how to work with your doctor to manage your heart failure can make a big difference in your health.

-SCI Heart Failure Program
+SCVI Heart Failure Program

 The program is designed to improve your health by partnering with your primary care physician to offer extra support and ongoing monitoring of your heart failure status.